isso-comments/isso/docs/docs/configuration/server.rst

     specify a timeout in seconds for blocking operations like the connection attempt.

+mail_title_admin
+	specify the title format of the notification email sent to the admin, default to `{title}`, in which `{title}` is the title of the thread.

+mail_title_user
+	specify the title format of the notification email sent to the subscribed commenter, default to `Re: New comment posted on {title}`, in which `{title}` is the title of the thread.

 admin_format_urluser_moderate
 	specify the format to use when a reply notification with activation link is sent to the admin when the commenter has his website URL.
 No need setting